 Clean Energy Career Program

-The State Council and the Department of Natural Resources must create an industry driven energy sector career pathway for implementation before the 2022-2023 academic year.
-The energy sector includes occupations and activities relating to the development, installation, and maintenance of products or technologies in the areas of plug-in electric vehicles, electric vehicle supply equipment, hydrogen fuel cell technology, and renewable natural gas.
-(Reference House Bill 1149, 2021)
+The State Council and the Colorado Department of Natural Resources must create an industry driven energy sector career pathway for implementation before the 2022-2023 academic year.
+The energy sector includes occupations and activities relating to the development, installation, and maintenance of products or technologies in the areas of electric vehicles, electric vehicle supply equipment, hydrogen fuel cell technology, and renewable natural gas.

 Climate Action Plan